diptijha213/cyber_security/README.md

 ## Compatibility ##
 This Caesar cipher encryption/decryption tool should work on most modern web browsers that support JavaScript.
 No additional libraries or frameworks are required.

-## License ##
-This project is licensed under the MIT License.
-Feel free to modify and use the code as per your needs.

-## Acknowledgments ##
-This project was inspired by the concept of the Caesar cipher and was created for educational purposes.